coky-t/owasp-mastg-ja/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### 概要

-In the "Tampering and Reverse Engineering" chapter, we discussed Android's APK signature check and showed how to re-package and re-sign apps for reverse engineering purposes.
-Adding additional integrity checks to the app itself makes this process a bit more involved.
-A protection scheme can be augmented with  CRC checks on the app bytecode and native libraries as well as important data files.
+In the "Tampering and Reverse Engineering" chapter, we discussed Android's APK code signature check.
+We also saw that determined reverse engineers can easily bypass this check by re-packaging and re-signing an app.
+To make this process more involved, a protection scheme can be augmented with CRC checks on the app bytecode and native libraries as well as important data files.
 These checks can be implemented both on the Java and native layer.
+The idea is to have additional controls in place so that the only runs correctly in its unmodified state, even if the code signature is valid.

 ##### Sample Implementation

-Integrity checks usually calculate a checksum or hash over selected files.
+Integrity checks often calculate a checksum or hash over selected files.
 Files that are commonly protected include:

 - AndroidManifest.xml
-- classes.dex
+- Class files *.dex
 - Native libraries (*.so)

-As well as any other files containing Java bytecode.
 The following sample implementation from the Android Cracking Blog <sup>[1]</sup> calculates a CRC over classes.dex and compares is with the expected value.

 ```java